Lac-Notre-Dame-Usher-Lake-Association/lacnotredame.github.io/about/index.md

 ---
 layout: default
-title: About the Association
+title: Association
-description: Information about the Lac Notre-Dame and Usher Lake Association, including board reports and meeting minutes
+description: Information about the association
 ---

 # Notre association - Our Association